iidb/wing-docs/docs/p1/part3.md

 We previously implemented the leveling compaction policy: there is only one sorted run in each level, and the size of the latter level is $T$ times the size of the former level.
 Therefore, the write amplification to compaction one key to the next level is $T$.
 If there are $L$ levels, the write amplification is $TL$.

 Tiering is another compaction policy: there are at most $T$ sorted runs in each level, and when the number of sorted runs in a level reaches $T$, all $T$ sorted runs will be merged (i.e., compacted) into a new sorted run in the next level.
-During each compaction, a key will be written only once.
-Therefore, if there are $L$ levels, a key will be compacted at most $L$ times, and the write amplification of the tiering policy is $L$, which is smaller than the write amplification of the leveling policy ($TL$).
-Although the increased number of sorted runs harms the performance of range scans, the tiering compaction policy is better than the leveling policy if the workload is write-heavy.
+Since for each key, it can only be compacted from one level to the next level, a key will be compacted at most $L$ times if there are $L$ levels.
+Thus the write amplification of the tiering policy is $O(L)$.
+It is smaller than the write amplification of leveling strategy $O(TL)$.

 However, the tiering policy suffers from high space amplification.
-There are $T$ sorted runs in the last level, and they may all contain the same set of keys.
-Therefore, in the worst case, as much as $\frac{T-1}{T}$ of the LSM-tree data are stale data, and only $\frac{1}{T}$ are latest data.
-The space amplification of the tiering policy can be larger than $T$ in the worst case.
+In the worst case, there can be $T$ duplicate sorted runs in the last level, and the space amplification can be $T$.
 It is unacceptable.
+Thus, lazy leveling is proposed.
 Lazy leveling limits the space amplification by allowing only one sorted run in the last level.
 Lazy leveling allows $T$ sorted runs in other levels to reduce the write amplification.

 Your tasks are as follows:

-1. Implement lazy leveling.
-To facilitate the exploration of Problem 2, you need to implement a compaction policy API that you can specify the number of sorted runs in Level $1$ to Level $L-1$.
-The arguments are $k_1, k_2, \cdots, k_{L-1}, C$, in which $k_i$ stands for the number of sorted runs in Level $i$, and $C$ stands for the size ratio between Level $L$ and Level $L-1$.
-Note that you should determine the sizes of each level by the size of the last level.
-For example, if the size of the last level is $N$, the size of Level $L-1$ should be $\frac{N}{C}$, and the size of Level $L-2$ should be $\frac{N}{C k_{L-1}}$.
+1. Implement lazy leveling in `LazyLevelingCompactionPicker::Get`.
+You can test it through `test/test_lsm --gtest_filter=LSMTest.LazyLevelingCompactionTest`.

-2. Measure the write amplification in the test `TODO`.
-Calculate the theoretical write amplification and compare it with the measured one.
+2. Measure the write amplification in the test.
+Calculate the theoretical write amplification, report the measured result and theoretical result.
+If they are different, please analyze the reason.

 ## Problem 2: find the best compaction policy (3pts)